como-usar-desplazamiento-binario

 Power32168421

-These operations have the advantage that they are very fast and efficient at the hardware level.
-Therefore, they are widely used internally by the computer.
+These operations have the advantage of being very fast and efficient at the hardware level.
+Therefore, they are widely used internally by computers.

-The left shift is an operation that moves all the bits of a binary number to the left by a certain number of positions.
+The left shift is an operation that moves all bits of a binary number to the left by a specified number of positions.

-This shift is equivalent to multiplying the binary number by powers of two, depending on the number of shifted positions.
+This shift is equivalent to multiplying the binary number by powers of two, depending on the number of positions shifted.

-For example, when shifting the binary number 1011 (11 in decimal) two positions to the left:
+For example, shifting the binary number 1011 (11 in decimal) two positions to the left:

 1011 (original binary)